mowoe/heartbeat/README.md

 ### Docker Container Build

 For an easier build, there is a docker Image, which you have to build by yourself.
-A Dockerfile is located in the docker/ folder.
+A Dockerfile is located in this folder.
 Steps to build:

 1. Create a db_auth.json file with the credentials to a mysql database, under the scheme of db_auth_sample.sjon
 2. Build it!